To find a contact you can search the A-Z index of contacts in our

 with business.
 Through Reach Arts & Business invests in mutually beneficial partnerships between business, the arts and the public sector.
 We aim to increase private sector investment into the arts by supporting arts organisations in developing sustainable relationships with business.
 Successful applicants will receive up to £1 for every £2 invested by business.

-Between 2006 and 2008, it will invest £1.1 billion of public money from government and an estimated £1 billion from the National Lottery to help create these experiences for as many people as possible across the country.
+Between 2011 and 2015, they will invest £1.4 billion of public money from government and an estimated £1 billion from the National Lottery to help create these experiences for as many people as possible across the country.

 ACCA (the Association of Chartered Certified Accountants) is the largest and fastest-growing international accountancy body with 260,000 students and 110,000 members in 170 countries.
 We aim to offer qualifications to people of application, ability and ambition around the world who seek a rewarding career in accountancy, finance and management.